Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Virtual Screening

 \subsection{Physics-based Computational Modeling}

-For large-scale, high-throughput materials databases, including Materials Project and OQMD, the calculations are often not performed at the required level of physics to understand metal--insulator transitions.
+For large-scale, high-throughput materials databases, including MP and OQMD, the calculations are often not performed at the required level of physics to understand MITs.
 In addition, magnetic ordering could significantly affect MIT behaviors.
 However, MP and OQMD do not consider spin, or assume a simple ferromagnetic configuration, which, for many materials, is not the ground state configuration.
-For example, even though recent calculations on Materials Project are performed using the r2SCAN exchange-correlation functional, \ce{NdNiO3} is currently listed as a ferromagnetic metal, different from its experimentally observed ground state as an antiferromagnetic insulator.
-For these reasons, more accurate models are required to characterize the degrees of freedom, the electronic correlations, and as a result, MIT behaviors of materials.
+For example, in MP, \ch{NdNiO3} is currently listed as a ferromagnetic metal, different from its experimentally observed ground state as an antiferromagnetic insulator.
+For these reasons, more accurate models are required to characterize the degrees of freedom, electronic correlations, and resulting MIT behaviors of materials.

 In our recent work \cite{alex-24-dftml}, we have used the meta-GGA SCAN exchange-correlation functional to simulate three key materials; this has been found to provide robust results for transition metal oxide ions with partially filled d-orbitals.
-For the spinel compounds \cite{wang-spinel-prb}, DFT+$U$ has been used, which is often slightly faster than meta-GGA functionals, and can be appropriately parameterized for a materials family.
-However, the $U$ parameter is not universal and may require adjustment when skewing away from a certain materials family.
+For the spinel compounds \cite{wang-spinel-prb}, DFT+$U$ has been used, which is faster than meta-GGA functionals.
+However, the $U$ parameter is not universal and requires appropriate parameterization for a certain materials family.